How Much Can You Save With Tax Loss Harvesting? Numbers by Portfolio Size

 $250,000 taxable portfolio

 An investor with a $250,000 diversified portfolio of stocks and ETFs, reviewed once annually, might harvest $8,000 to $15,000 in losses in a typical year.
 At a 15% long-term capital gains rate, that saves $1,200 to $2,250 in federal tax.
-At the 23.8% combined rate that higher-income investors face, it saves $1,904 to $3,570.
+At the 23.8% rate, not 15% that higher-income investors face once the NIIT is added, it saves $1,904 to $3,570.

 The same portfolio, monitored continuously, typically surfaces $15,000 to $30,000 in harvestable losses across the year.
 At 23.8%, that is $3,570 to $7,140 in annual federal tax savings — every year, without changing a single investment position.